gnikylime/playwithPCA/README.md

 In this lab, different "approximately linear" data sets are generated and different aspects of principal component analysis are explored.

-Current version: Only Matlab Live Script.
-Jupyter Notebook coming soon.
+Current version: Matlab Live Script .mlx.
+Download and use in Matlab.
+Coming soon: Jupyter Notebook.

 Note: This lab does not make use of the Statistics and Machine Learning Toolbox, which has a pca function.
 If you look at the documentation of that function, then applying it to the data matrix X' yields the outputs coeff,